scantailor/scantailor/packaging/windows/readme.en.txt

    [VC++]
    Select your version of Visual C++ (Visual Studio) instead of "MinGW Makefiles"

+7. We will be building Scan Tailor's dependencies here.
+This step is the longest one (may take a few hours), but fortunately it only has to be done once.
+When building newer versions of Scan Tailor, you won't need to redo this step.

+   [VC++]
+   Go to C:\build\scantailor-deps-build and open file "Scan Tailor Dependencies.sln".
+It will open in Visual Studio.
+Select The desired build type (Release, Debug, MinSizeRel, RelWithDebInfo) and do Build -> Build Solution.
+If you don't know which build type to choose, go with Release.

+   Make sure the building process finishes without errors.
+Warnings may be ignored.

+   [MinGW]
-7. Launch the Qt Command Promt from the Start menu.
+   Launch the Qt Command Promt from the Start menu.
    Enter the following there:

    C: